-Black History Month is a celebration and acknowledgement of achievements by African Americans throughout our history.
+Black History Month is a celebration and acknowledgment of achievements by Black people throughout our history.

-The Jacobs School of Medicine and Biomedical Sciences and the Office of Inclusion and Cultural Enhancement honors outstanding figures in our field, African American traditions, history and culture with joy and pride.
+The Jacobs School of Medicine and Biomedical Sciences and the Office of Inclusion and Cultural Enhancement honors outstanding figures in our field, Black traditions, history and culture with joy and pride.